Create a Website Account - Manage notification subscriptions, save form progress and more.

-All bicycle operators and passengers over five years of age must wear properly sized ANSI or SNELL approved helmets with fastened chinstraps.
+All bicycle operators and passengers over the age of five must wear properly sized ANSI or SNELL approved helmets with fastened chinstraps.
 (Section 381.07) Bicyclists who ride on the street are required to have a front white-light lamp and rear red lamp.
 (Section 1173.06)

 Residential garage sales should conform with these guidelines from the City’s zoning code:

 For additional information, call the Planning Department at 491-1430.
 Please refer to the Zoning Code for full ordinance requirements.

 Such a vehicle may be parked in a driveway for no more than 15 days.
 Thereafter, any non-functioning vehicle must be stored out of sight in a garage or other enclosed building.
 (See Sections 1151.16, 1151.17, and 1251.08 of Coded Ordinances)